mygiri/interaction_design/README.md

-# Optimizing User Experience through Iterative Feedback
+# Optimizing User Experience through Iterative Usability Testing

 Accompanying repository for my bachelor thesis.

 ## Overview

-My bachelor thesis, "Optimizing User Experience through Iterative Feedback: Usability Testing and Interface Design", was written as part of my studies at Freie Universität Berlin.
+My bachelor thesis, "Optimizing User Experience through Iterative Usability Testing", was written as part of my studies at Freie Universität Berlin.
 The goal of this study was to enhance a previously implemented interface through an iterative design approach.
 The interface incorporates Human-in-the-Loop Bayesian Optimization within the framework of Differential Privacy, situating it in a time-relevant field of study.

 The original interface, implemented by Fabrizio Kuruc as part of his master's thesis, served as the foundation for this work.
 His implementation can be found [here](https://github.com/fabriz-io/universal-preference-exploration).
 The focus of my research was on refining user interaction, enhancing interface accessibility, and addressing key usability issues identified through two rounds of user testing.